fossasia/pslab-android/README.md

 ### Application Flavors

-There are 2 flavors (build variants) of PSLab Android application.
+There are 2 flavors (build variants) of the PSLab Android application.

 1. #### Play Store Flavor
-  - Play Store flavor uses Google Maps to display location stored in logs in Data logger.
+  - Play Store flavor uses Google Maps to display locations stored in logs in Datalogger.
 2. #### Fdroid Flavors
-  - Fdroid flavor uses Open Street Maps to display location stored in logs in Data logger.
+  - Fdroid flavor uses Open Street Maps to display locations stored in logs in Datalogger.

 ### Development Setup